 There is a financial budget for the Board of £13.5k within the overall budget of the Pension Fund.
 The cost incurred in the operation of the Board is expected to continue to be minimal, having been incorporated within existing officer workloads.
+The chair's remuneration of £1k is paid out of this budget.

-Overview of 2019/20
+Overview of 2020/21

-Board members were provided with the range of scheme policies which were incorporated in the schemes Annual Report.
+Board members were provided with the range of scheme policies incorporated in the schemes Annual Report.
 The Board expect to take forward detailed review of these policies going forward.
-The EPB has carried out a number of reviews and made recommendations to the Pension Fund Panel.
+The EPB has carried out a number of reviews and made recommendations to the Pension Fund Panel